nootkan/classic-press-formspammertrap-plugin/README.txt

 == Frequently Asked Questions ==

+= 🆕 Can I import submissions from other contact form plugins? = Yes!
+The import system supports CSV files from Contact Form 7/Flamingo, Formidable Forms, and any other contact form plugin that can export to CSV format.
+The system automatically detects common field mappings and allows manual adjustment as needed.

+= How do I import data from Contact Form 7? =
+1. Export your Contact Form 7 data using the Flamingo plugin's export feature
+2. Go to Settings > Import Submissions in your WordPress admin
+3. Upload the CSV file and use the preview feature
+4. Review the automatic field mapping (or adjust manually)
+5. Run in test mode first, then uncheck test mode to import

+= What export formats are available? =
+You can export in five formats: CSV (Excel-compatible), JSON (for developers), XML (structured data), TXT (simple text), and HTML (for printing/viewing).
+Each format is optimized for different use cases.

+= Can I export only certain submissions? =
+Absolutely!
+You can filter exports by status (unread, read, sent, failed), date range, and choose specific fields to include.
+The export system is very flexible.

-= 🆕 What happens to my form submissions when I delete the plugin? = **All form submissions are permanently deleted!** Version 1.5.0 features comprehensive cleanup that removes all stored submissions along with files, configuration, and database entries.
+= What happens to my form submissions when I delete the plugin? = **All form submissions are permanently deleted!** Version 1.5.1 features comprehensive cleanup that removes all stored submissions along with files, configuration, and database entries.
 If you need to keep submission data, export or backup the information before deleting the plugin.

 = How do I access my form submissions? =
 Go to Settings > Form Submissions in your WordPress admin.
 You'll see a complete dashboard with all submissions, search functionality, and filtering options.